iDestyKK/render_tools/hdr_gameplay/README.md

    level 12).
 2. The original 16 channel track will be compressed and appended in as an additional audio track.
 Because **FLAC** only goes up to 8 channels, **TTA (True Audio)** is used instead.
-This will appear as the last track in the MKV file.
+This track will come right after the 7.1 surround track mix in the MKV file.

 This is a very experimental mode and used for Modern Warfare (2019) gameplay where the channel layout is as assumed: